 29. A breakout group was also created to establish definitions for certified and measured values of usable battery energy.
 Representatives from the European Commission, Japan and industry experts worked together closely to determine a solution that also addressed regional regulations, ensuring the UN GTR is applicable to regions that do not apply UN GTR No. 15 or the WLTP procedure.

+30. Electrified vehicles of category 2 are at an earlier stage of adoption within the fleets of many Contracting Parties and subsequently in-use data relating to battery durability are not so readily available for these vehicles.
+For this reason, it was difficult to determine a suitable and achievable MPR for category 2 vehicles during the first phase of the mandate.
+During the second phase of development of the GTR, further TEMA modelling was presented confirming that a difference of only 5% is adequate to address the difference in use between category 1 and category 2 vehicles.
+It has been raised by manufacturers that in future the batteries of these vehicles may also be used for supplementary purposes, in addition to propulsion, which could have further impacts on battery durability.
+It was therefore agreed during the second phase of the mandate to also take into account the extra use of batteries installed in Category 2 vehicles for non-traction purposes.
+This was added in the calculation of Virtual Mileage.31.
+A list of values to be read from the vehicle has been introduced during phase 1 in the Annex 2 of the GTR containing information designed to survey the vehicle usage together with the SOCE and SOCR.
+This list of values has been updated in the specific metrics and requirements during the phase 2.

-30. A finalized version of the UN GTR is to be presented by the IWG on EVE at the 84th session of GRPE.
+32. A finalized version of the amended UN GTR is to be presented by the IWG on EVE at the 90th session of GRPE.

-31. More detailed discussion of the technical approaches considered by the IWG on EVE can be found in the Technical Background section of this UN GTR.
+33. More detailed discussion of the technical approaches considered by the IWG on EVE can be found in the Technical Background section of this UN GTR.